 - Hosts offer WordPress installation using cPanel with very few clicks.

-Here, are Cons/Disadvantages for using WordPress
+Here are the Cons/Disadvantages for using WordPress:

 - As it used 3rd party plugins which may not be updated, more than 50,000 WordPress websites are hacked every year.